Fishing in Iowa: From Coralville Lake to Coldwater Creek

 Fish species that flourish in this part of the Chariton River include flathead catfish, channel catfish, and walleye.
 This tailrace fishery is largely dependent on flood conditions at Rathbun Lake.

-Almost all the fish here are transient escapees from the Lake during floodwater discharge, quickly moving on downstream.
+Almost all the fish here are transient escapees from the Lake during floodwater discharge, quickly moving downstream.
 However, the best angling here is shortly following a flood and the consequent overflow from Rathbun Lake.

 9. Lost Island Lake:

-There’s excellent, easily accessible shore fishing and pier fishing. also, there is boat access for those who want to cast a line from the water via a hard-surface boat ramp.
+There’s excellent, easily accessible shore fishing and pier fishing.
+Also, there is boat access for those who want to cast a line from the water via a hard-surface boat ramp.

 There are restrooms, campsites, and picnic areas too.
-You can prepare your catch for eating at the fish cleaning station while your family enjoys exploring the many trails that run around the Lake.
+You can prepare your catch for eating at the fish cleaning station while your family enjoys exploring the many trails around the Lake.
 Or they can even take a swim from the beach.